 3. Warm the cast iron pan over medium heat and add the ghee.
 Once the ghee is melted and warmed.
 Gently place the peaches with the non-skin side down, in the pan.
 Let cook over medium to medium-low heat until they caramelize.
 About 10-15 minutes.

-*Notes: Ayurveda recommends eating fruit as a mid-afternoon snack or early morning breakfast.
+*Notes: If using dry coconut, soak for about 1 minute in a little bit of hot water to soften, then drain out the water prior to use.
+Ayurveda recommends eating fruit as a mid-afternoon snack or early morning breakfast.
 Combining or eating fruit with other foods is not recommend as it hinders digestion.
 This includes yogurt and milk.